pwinckles/card-game-rules/invented/Skatkopf.md

 The player who takes the bid is the **declarer**.
 The declarer may change their bid to a higher value game after the auction is over, but before moving on to the next step.

-If everyone passes, a **Leaster** is played.
+If everyone passes, then forehand _must_ play a game.
+However, if they play a Partner game, then they may take the entire kitty into their hand prior to naming trump and calling a partner, in exception to the normal rules.

 ## Making Trump ##